matsakiv/Revelium.Evm/README.md

 - `NonceManager` to effective offline `Nonce` management and send transactions without waiting for confirmations;
 - `RpcCallSequencer` to manage the queue of sent transactions.
 If the RPC has a limit on the number of transactions from one address, the class allows you to not exceed the limits, streamline sending, and allows you to cancel queued calls that have not yet been sent to the RPC;
 - `RpcClient` with built-in support for RPC calls batching, limiting the number of requests per unit of time and requests retries in case of errors with support for various strategies;
-- `BlockScoutApi` for BlockScout explorer.
+- `BlockScoutApi` for BlockScout explorer;
+- `GasStation` for automatically updating BaseFeePerGas and MaxPriorityFeePerGas values.

 ## Getting started